ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 The Terraform code used to provision these resources can be found in the [`create-backend`](../deploy/create-backend) directory.

 > [!CAUTION]
 > If you are deploying the application locally rather than via GitHub Actions, make sure to initialise the Terraform
 > code within this folder before attempting to initialise the main infrastructure.
 >
 > Failure to do so may result in the deployment of the main infrastructure to fail!

+#### `create-ecr`

+> [!CAUTION]
+> Make sure to initialise the necessary AWS resources under `create-backend` first, before initialising the main
+> infrastructure contained in this directory!

+This directory contains the Terraform code that is used to deploy the Elastic Container Registry (ECR) repository that is used to store the Docker images used for the Elastic Container Service (ECS).

+The Terraform code used to provision the ECR repository can be found in the [`create-ecr`](../deploy/create-ecr)

 #### `main-infrastructure`